alex-lt-kong/the-nitty-gritty/c-cpp/common/02_undefined-behaviors/README.md

   > expression Q+1 compares greater than P. In all other cases, the
   > behavior is undefined.

-* This paragraph lays out a few scenarios where pointer-to-pointer comparison is defined, and left all other cases undefined.
+* This paragraph lays out a few scenarios where pointer-to-pointer comparisons are defined, and left all other cases undefined.
   * Unfortunately, the use of
   `(p >= regionStart && p < regionStart + regionSize)` falls outside of the
   defined scenarios in the standard.